Advancement of the Fire Fighter of the Future

 THERE is an old saying, “As your fire departments are, so is your civilization also.”
 History will show that America blazed the way for all the modern world in organizing fire departments to meet the menace of fires.
 The fact that today America has the best fire-fighting system, and Turkey has the worst, is further proof of the statement.

 It was the great fire in London, England, in 1666, when the city was almost destroyed, that brought about the passage of the first law in England providing for paid firemen.
 It was in 1700 that Louis XIV. of France organized the first fire company in Paris.
 In 1429 King Richard of England required that every householder keep a full barrel of water at hand always, but he did not organize a fire department.

 But ten years before England and forty-four years before France, the new country of America had organized a fire department in New Amsterdam, now the greatest city in the world.
 New York City.
 Shortly after Boston organized a department and equipped it with a fire engine, and before very long she will have a two-platoon system and a high pressure system.

 It is only reasonable to expect that America should have the best fire fighters, fire equipment, best working conditions, best pay and every effort should be made to equalize and improve the conditions in fire service, so that a square deal can be had by all firemen in America.
 I cannot help but feel that such is going to be the case, for the record of the International Association of Fire Engineers and the International Association of Fire Fighters have shown that the American firemen in their open methods are going to record progress.

-The two platoon has come to stay and the three platoon is coming, and scientific fire-fighting, lire prevention. fire schools’ and fire colleges worked out of observation and consideration of thousands and thousands of fires will place the firemen of America in the class where they belong—“professional men,” skilled and trained.
+The two platoon has come to stay and the three platoon is coming, and scientific fire-fighting, fire prevention, fire schools and fire colleges worked out of observation and consideration of thousands and thousands of fires will place the firemen of America in the class where they belong—-“professional men,” skilled and trained.